-Corporate governance in Ratos
+Corporate governance at Ratos

 Ratos AB is a public limited liability company and the basis for governance of Ratos is both external and internal regulations.
 In order to establish guidelines for the company's activities, the Board has prepared and adopted several policy documents.
-These provide guidance to the organisation and employees based on the basic values and principles that must characterise the operations and conduct.
+These provide guidance to the organisation and employees based on the core values and principles that must characterise the operations and conduct.

-Ratos applies the Swedish Corporate Governance Code (the Code) and did not report any non-compliance with the Code in the 2022 financial year, except with regard to the composition of the nomination committee (see nomination committee on page 60).
+Ratos applies the Swedish Corporate Governance Code (the Code) and did not report any non-compliance with the Code in the 2024 financial year.